-Our 6-man fireteam blitzed through the Vault of Glass in an hour, successfully enacting the strategies honed over the last few weeks.
+Our 6-man fireteam blitzed through the Vault of Glass in an hour, successfully enacting strategies honed over the past few weeks.
 Everyone knew their role and position in every challenge.
 More than that, we knew to stick together.
-We worked as one unit: spotting Oracles and broadcasting their location, looking after players blinded by status effects, and synchronising our attacks to take the bosses down as smoothly as possible.
+We worked as one unit: spotting Oracles and broadcasting their location, looking after players rendered blind by screen effects, and synchronising our attacks to take bosses down as smoothly as possible.

-It was frantic yet controlled; challenging without being overwhelming.
+It was frantic yet controlled; challenging but not overwhelming.
 It was some of the most fun on Xbox Live I’ve ever had, and a reminder of why I took the leap into multiplayer games.

 Judging Destiny based on nights like that, it would be one of my favourite games of all time.
-It encompasses so many things I love in gaming; true co-operation and teamwork; challenging but just-about-achievable goals; customisable skills and weapons, and a great multiplayer mode all combine to make a compellingly playable and engaging experience.
+It encompasses so many things I enjoy in gaming; true co-operation and teamwork; challenging but just-achievable goals; customisable skills and weapons, and a great multiplayer mode.
+These all combine to make a compellingly playable and engaging experience.

-However, Destiny also contains elements of gaming that I’m a lot less fond of.
-While some are just personal preference (for example, I’m not very experienced with massively open-world games, so prefer the more linear aspects of Destiny over the more open ones), some are illogical, overly complex at the expense of enjoyment, or immersion-breaking.
+However, Destiny also contains elements of gaming that I’m much less fond of.
+Some complaints are just personal preference – for example, I’m not very good at navigately massive open-world games, so I prefer the more linear aspects of Destiny over the more open ones.
+However, some elements of Destiny are illogical, overly complex at the expense of enjoyment, or immersion-breaking.

-These are simple in theory: Do tasks set by a specific person in order to earn reputation with them, and use that earned reputation to unlock and buy their best items.
+Another frustrating aspect is the event and reputation mechanic.
+These are simple systems in theory: perform tasks set by a specific person to earn reputation with them, and use your earned reputation to unlock and buy their best items.

 However, there are so many people to level up with (one vendor for each race, one for multiplayer, one for single-player, as well as different time-limited characters) that keeping track of which are important requires either a photographic memory or an Excel spreadsheet.

-- 4 different base materials, one from each planet.
+- Four different base materials, one from each planet.
 These are used to upgrade specific pieces of armour.

-- Two types of Ascendant (rare) upgrade materials, used for upgrading high-end weapons.
+- Two types of Ascendant (rarer) upgrade materials, used to upgrade high-end weapons.

-- Crucible Marks and Vanguard Marks, currencies used to buy weapons earned from multiplayer bounties or class-specific bounties respectively.
+- Crucible Marks and Vanguard Marks – currencies used to buy specific weapons, which are earned from multiplayer challenges and class-specific challenges respectively.

 - Strange Coins and Motes of Light, two even-rarer currencies.
-These are used to buy one Exotic (highest-class) weapon, which rotates every week, from a vendor who only appears in a rotating location for 48 hours.
-(Yes, that does sound like a non-gamers parody of Dungeons and Dragons-style arcane rules).
+These are used to buy one Exotic (highest-class) weapon, which changes every week, from a vendor who appears in a hidden location for 48 hours each week.

-While one of the highlights of Destiny is having fun in the raid, a bad raid night can be a frustrating experience… the pinnacle of this for us was the first time we tried the Vault of Glass.
+Although a highlight of Destiny is having fun in the raid, a bad raid night can be a frustrating experience.
+The pinnacle of this for us was during our first try at the Vault of Glass.
 Four hours, three heated discussions and two replaced fireteam members later, we abandoned the Vault and surrendered to Atheon.

-Its even worse if the team member stood next to you is given an Exotic weapon or raid-exclusive equipment.
+Its disappointing- potentially enjoyment-breaking- to realise you’ve spent the last few hours taking part in the most challenging thing in the world of Destiny, only to be rewarded with armour dye and a gun you already bought last week.
+The feeling is amplified if the team member stood next to you is given an Exotic weapon or raid-exclusive equipment.
 In those situations its easy to forget that loot is powered by an RNG.
-In the moment, it seems like a zero-sum game, that you didn’t get the best equipment because they did.
+In the moment, it seems like a zero-sum game: you didn’t get the equipment because they did.